Christoph Willibald Gluck: Travels: 1745–1752

 In 1750 he abandoned Mingotti's group for another company established by a former member of the Mingotti troupe, Giovanni Battista Locatelli.
 The main effect of this was that Gluck returned to Prague on a more consistent basis.
 For the Prague Carnival of 1750 Gluck composed a new opera, Ezio (again set to one of Metastasio's works, with the manuscript located at the Lobkowicz Palace).
 His Ipermestra was also performed in the same year.
-The other major event of Gluck's stay in Prague was, on 15 September 1750, his marriage to Maria Anna Bergin, aged 18 years old, the daughter of a rich (but long-dead) Viennese merchant.
-Gluck seems to have spent most of 1751 commuting between Prague and Vienna.
+One major event of Gluck's life, during his stay in Prague, was his marriage.
+On 15 September 1750, he married Maria Anna Bergin, a 18 year old daughter of a Viennese merchant.
+Gluck spent most of 1751 commuting between Prague and Vienna.

-The year 1752 brought another major commission to Gluck, when he was asked to set Metastasio's La clemenza di Tito (the specific libretto was the composer's choice) for the name day celebrations of King Charles VII of Naples.
+The year 1752 brought another major commission to Gluck.
+He was asked to set Metastasio's La clemenza di Tito (the specific libretto was the composer's choice) for the name day celebrations of King Charles VII of Naples.
 The opera was performed on 4 November at the Teatro di San Carlo, and the world-famous castrato Caffarelli took the role of Sextus.
-For Caffarelli Gluck composed the famous, but notoriously difficult, aria "Se mai senti spirarti sul volto", which provoked admiration and vituperation in equally large measures.
+For Caffarelli, Gluck composed the famous, but notoriously difficult, aria "Se mai senti spirarti sul volto", which provoked admiration and vituperation in equally large measures.
 Gluck later reworked this aria for his Iphigénie en Tauride.
 According to one account, the Neapolitan composer Francesco Durante claimed that his fellow composers "should have been proud to have conceived and written [the aria]".
 Durante simultaneously declined to comment whether or not it was within the boundaries of the accepted compositional rules of the time.